 The credit by examination grade indicates that the student has received credit by examination for a course.
 Details of this procedure appear in the chapter on Academic Information in the College catalog.
 Neither federal financial aid nor veterans' benefits are payable for Credit by Examination classes.

-'F#' Grade (Plagiarism)
+'CE' Grade (Credit by Examination)